 Tom Satran ’94 begins his 15th season as head coach of the Connecticut College men’s basketball program.
 Satran, an assistant coach on Connecticut College's 1999 NCAA Division III Final Four team, returned to his alma mater after successful stints as an assistant coach at Brown University and New York University.
 Satran has appeared in over 450 Connecticut College basketball games as a player, assistant coach and Head Coach.

-Satran's Camels continue to make significant progress toward their goal of returning to the NCAA Tournament.
-His teams earned four NESCAC Tournaments in a six-year time frame and won 42 games from 2009-2011.
+Satran’s teams continue to be competitive in the powerful NESCAC conference, finishing 12-12 in 2015-16 and remain focused on their goal of returning to the NCAA Tournament.
+His teams appeared in four NESCAC Tournaments in a six-year time frame and won 42 games from 2009-2011.
 In 2008, Connecticut College posted a 17-8 record, qualified for the NESCAC Tournament and defeated three teams that qualified for the NCAAs.
 In so doing, the Camels earned a tie for the seventh highest win total in program history.

-As an assistant at Connecticut College, Satran helped recruit and develop one of the most successful teams in Division III basketball history.
+Satran began his career as an assistant at Connecticut College, where he helped recruit and develop one of the most successful teams in Division III basketball history.
 In 1998, Connecticut College finished 22-4, earned their first ever NCAA Tournament appearance and subsequent advance to the NCAA Division III "Sweet Sixteen."
 In 1999, Connecticut College reached the NCAA Division III Final Four, posted an undefeated regular season record, earned a number one national ranking and a number one New England ranking.